-Vector fetch or software clear - A vector fetch generates an interrupt acknowledge signal to clear the interrupt request.
+- Vector fetch or software clear A vector fetch generates an interrupt acknowledge signal to clear the interrupt request.
 Software may generate the interrupt acknowledge signal by writing a logic 1 to the ACKK bit in the keyboard status and control register (INTKBSCR).
 The ACKK bit is useful in applications that poll the keyboard interrupt pins and require software to clear the keyboard interrupt request.
 Writing to the ACKK bit prior to leaving an interrupt service routine can also prevent spurious interrupts due to noise.
 Setting ACKK does not affect subsequent transitions on the keyboard interrupt pins.
 A falling edge that occurs after writing to the ACKK bit latches another interrupt request.
-If the keyboard interrupt mask bit, IMASKK, is clear, the CPU loads the program counter with the vector address at locations \$FFE0 and \$FFE1.
+If the keyboard interrupt mask bit, IMASKK, is clear, the CPU loads the program counter with the vector address at locations \$FFE0 and \$FFE1. - Return of all enabled keyboard interrupt pins to logic 1 As long as any enabled keyboard interrupt pin is at logic 0, the keyboard interrupt remains set.

-Keyboard Interrupt Module (KBI) Keyboard Initialization
+Keyboard Interrupt Module (KBI)